Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Brewing potions for various effects (healing, strength, speed, etc.)
     - Experimenting with different brewing combinations
 - **Rewards:**
-    - Earn money for each potion you brew.
+    - Earn gold coins for each potion you brew.
     - Receive experience for brewing rare or potent potions.

 ---